-We and our operations are subject to numerous environmental, health and safety laws and regulations which may result in material liabilities and costs.
+We and our operations are subject to numerous environmental, social, health and safety laws and regulations which may result in material liabilities and costs.

 We and our operations are subject to various international, foreign, federal, state and local environmental, health and safety laws and regulations governing, among other things, the emission and discharge of pollutants into the ground, air or water; the generation, storage, handling, use, transportation and disposal of regulated materials; and human health and safety.
 Our operations are also subject to certain environmental risks that are inherent in the oil and gas industry and which may arise unexpectedly and result in material adverse effects on our business, financial condition and results of operations.
 Breach of environmental laws could result in environmental administrative investigations and/or lead to the termination of our concessions and contracts.
 Other potential consequences include fines and/or criminal or civil environmental actions.
 For instance, non-governmental organizations seeking to preserve the environment may bring actions against us or other oil and gas companies in order to, among other things, halt our activities in any of the countries in which we operate or require us to pay fines.
-Additionally, in Colombia, recent rulings have provided that environmental licenses are administrative acts subject to class actions that could eventually result in their cancellation, with potential adverse impacts on our E&P Contracts.
+Additionally, in Colombia, recent rulings have provided that environmental licenses are administrative acts subject to class actions that could eventually result in their cancellation, with potential adverse impacts on our E&P contracts.

 We have not been and may not be at all times in complete compliance with environmental permits that we are required to obtain for our operations and the environmental and health and safety laws and regulations to which we are subject.
 If we fail to comply with such requirements, we could be fined or otherwise sanctioned by regulators, including through the revocation of our permits or the suspension or termination of our operations.
 If we fail to obtain, maintain or renew permits in a timely manner or at all, our operations could be adversely affected, impeded, or terminated, which could have a material adverse effect on our business, financial condition or results of operations.
-Some environmental licenses related to operation of the Manati Field production system and natural gas pipeline have expired.
-However, the operator submitted in a timely manner a request for renewal of those licenses and as such this operation is not in default as long as the regulator does not state its final position on the renewal.
+Some environmental licenses related to operation of the Manati Field production system and natural gas pipeline were not current as of October 2019.
+However, the operator submitted a request for renewal of those licenses and the Federal Environmental Agency renewed the licenses for a ten-year period.